Salendine Nook: History

 Although there is no record of Salendine Nook in the 1086 Domesday Book nearby Lindley (Lilleia) and Quarmby (Cornebi) are both mentioned, albeit as `waste'.
 One explanation is that Salendine refers to the greater celandine, part of the poppy family.

-“Nook” means secluded place or corner.
+"Nook" means secluded place or corner.
 So it is speculated that Salendine Nook was so named because it was a secluded place or corner where the celandine plant grew in abundance.

-The first recorded evidence of a dwelling appears in 1522 when reference is made to the dwelling of William Hague of “Salnden”, one many clothiers living in the area.
+The first recorded evidence of a dwelling appears in 1522 when reference is made to the dwelling of William Hague of "Salnden", one many clothiers living in the area.
 The Mortons, who became a major influence in the area, are believed to have settled in Salendine Nook towards the end of the 16th century.
-In 1558, Edmond de Morton and “a numerous Scotch family”, fled from religious persecution in Scotland to find a home south of the border.
+In 1558, Edmond de Morton and "a numerous Scotch family", fled from religious persecution in Scotland to find a home south of the border.
 They settled in a part of Huddersfield known as Salendine Nook.

 Pottery

 The Mortons were potters, and the area attracted them because it was the source of a special type of very pure clay worked for the manufacture of earthenware pottery.

 The clay was found in the seat-earths in a geological formation known as the Lower Coal Measures at Lockwood Scar, Lindley Moor and Salendine Nook.
 The clay was extracted and mixed with local river sand to make it suitable for manufacture of pottery.
 Nearby hilltops provided the perfect site for kilns since the wind aided the flue draught and increased the firing temperature of the oven.
 Cooking pots, puncheons and jugs were produced for sale in the district.
-One branch of the family specialising in pot manufacture was known as the “Pot’oon Mortons”.
-In addition to pottery, Mortons took up faming and worked as clothiers.
+One branch of the family specialising in pot manufacture was known as the "Pot'oon Mortons".
+In addition to pottery, Mortons took up farming and worked as clothiers.

 There is evidence of a pottery business run by Mortons in the early 18th century on the modern housing estate of the Laund Road.
 The last Morton pottery business closed in the 1980s.